deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-comment-feed-using-vue/readme.md

 The JavaScript section just imports few helper libraries and creates a component skeleton with our form model data as well as deepstream initialization.
 We will see what axios and md5 imports will help us do in a moment.

-deepstreamHub `<APP-URL>` is available on the dashboard after [creating an account](https://dashboard.deepstreamhub.com/signup/).
+deepstream `<APP-URL>` is available on the dashboard after [creating an account](https://dashboard.deepstream.com/signup/).
 The url contains an `apiKey` query string, which we will also need when creating users via the REST endpoint:

 ```
-wss://<SUB>.deepstreamhub.com?apiKey=<APIKEY>
+wss://<SUB>.deepstream.com?apiKey=<APIKEY>
 ```

 ### Handling Signup